|

 bioidentical hormone that your body produces during the latter

 half of your menstrual cycle and all throughout pregnancy.
+Natural progesterone indirectly signals the ovaries to stop

 producing eggs and estradiol.
 Thus, natural progesterone commands